qtumproject/documents/en/unitarepo/README.md

 `sudo su` - Sudo to root first

-` echo "deb https://repo.qtum.info/apt/ubuntu/ xenial main" >> /etc/apt/sources.list`
+` echo "deb https://repo.unita.network/apt/ubuntu/ xenial main" >> /etc/apt/sources.list`

 This will add the repository to your APT sources file. **NOTE:** Please remember to change "xenial" for your Ubuntu version codename <!--(for instance, Ubuntu 17.10 codename is artful, in this case you need to replace xenial for artful)-->

-### Refreshing APT sources and installing Qtum
+### Refreshing APT sources and installing Unita

-`sudo apt update && sudo apt install qtum`
+`sudo apt update && sudo apt install unita`

-By doing this, we'll update our sources and install Qtum on our ubuntu Box
+By doing this, we'll update our sources and install Unita on our Ubuntu Box

 ## Installing on Debian